©2001-2022 Tuner Information Center. Permission is hereby

 Our contributor Bill Ammons reports: "The 4-gang Pioneer F-9 uses a balanced D-MOS FET amp for the RF section, followed by a balanced bipolar mixer.
 In the Wide IF mode there is tuned 10.7 LC can and one ceramic filter in the signal path.
 In the Narrow IF mode, two additional ceramic filters are switched into the IF signal path before the Wide mode ceramic filter.
 The IF signal then goes to a PA3007 limiter IC.
 This IC then feeds a second mixer that downconverts the IF signal to 1.26 MHz.
 The IF signal is run through a RF low-pass filter into a PA5002 IC that is a pulse detector.
 The demodulated signal then goes through a composite low-pass filter to the PA4006 IC.
 This IC is the stereo decoder and audio output IC.
 There are a total of three electrolytic capacitors in the audio path and none in the composite (stereo) signal path.
 One limitation of the F-9 is a single separation adjustment control.
 This will only let you optimize the separation in the Wide IF mode.
 The F-9's specifications list 55 dB of separation, and 0.05% THD at 1 kHz in Wide stereo mode."

 Our contributor Gary is another fan of the F-9: "I picked up an F-9 dirt cheap on eBay and it appears to be a very nice digital tuner.
 It handles the weak adjacent channel signals from NYC just as well or perhaps slightly better than the TX-9500II.
 The sound is not nearly as transparent as my modified TX-9500II, but its sins are errors of omission.
 The F-9 has a slightly dark sound that is quite listenable, if not the most exciting in the world.
 I think a bit of tweaking in this unit would go a long way."
 And then Gary tweaked it: "All I can say is that my aligned and modified F-9 is a great tuner and a remarkable bargain.
 The stock tuner takes the audio output directly from the MPX chip.
 I added some BUF04 output buffers along with a small transformer and LT1085/LT1033 regulated supply, which really opened up the sound.
 Stock it just sounds OK, but with the added buffering, the sound enters a whole new league."
-The F-9 usually sells for $60-100 on eBay, with a recent high of $181 in 2/08.
-[BF]
+Read our contributor Radu's comparison of one F-9 to a Pioneer F-90 and a Hitachi FT-5500 MKII on our Shootouts 2.0 page.
+The F-9 usually sells for $60-100 on eBay, with a high of $181 in 2/08.

 The F-28 is a rare quartz-synthesized FM-only tuner with 6 gangs and selectable wide and narrow bandwidths.
 The front end is especially interesting, and is unlike any other tuner we know of except perhaps the Kenwood 700T.
 Five of the gangs are traditional analog gangs, while the 6th gang is a varicap diode.
 The 6th digital gang controls the local oscillator which is used to set the station frequency.
 This is accomplished by reading a plate behind the analog dial scale which is encoded with an 8-bit binary code that tells the tuner where the dial pointer is set.
 The wide IF strip uses a fairly elaborate scheme of individually tuned LC filters preceded by one very wide flat group delay ceramic filter.
 The narrow bandwidth adds three more flat group delay ceramic filters, for a total of 4 ceramic filters plus the LC section in narrow mode.
 The F-28 also incorporates a signal meter with readout in dBf, a record level switch, selectable muting, selectable mono/stereo switch, multiplex noise filter, and a front panel output level knob.